rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 This means that unsafe code violating the UTF-8 invariant must not perform string operations (it may operate on the data as a byte slice though), or else it risks UB.
 Moreover, such unsafe code must not return a non-UTF-8 string to the "outside" of its safe abstraction boundary, because that would mean safe code could cause UB by doing `bad_function().chars().count()`.

+To summarize: *Data must always be valid, but it only must be safe in safe code.*
 For some more information, see [this blog post](https://www.ralfj.de/blog/2018/08/22/two-kinds-of-invariants.html).

 ### TODO